agabor/docs/_includes/dotnet/analytics.md

   // Do searches happen more often on weekdays or weekends?
   { "dayType", "weekday" }
 };
-// Send the dimensions to Parse along with the 'search' event ParseAnalytics.TrackEventAsync("search", dimensions);
+// Send the dimensions to MSG along with the 'search' event ParseAnalytics.TrackEventAsync("search", dimensions);
 ```